 Canning is one of the best ways to preserve fruits, vegetables, and meats.
 Many people have been canning, or doing something similar, for a very long time.
 Whether they called it “putting up” or simply “processing,” canning allowed individuals to enjoy foods out of season, reduced waste, and kept enough food in the larder from one year to the next so families did not go hungry.

 While less critical than in the past, the practice is still employed (and enjoyed!) in rural and urban areas alike.
-Whether you want to save money and time by preparing meals in advance, give out canned treats as gifts, or even just do it out of pure entertainment, a pressure canner will allow you to can almost any food you can imagine!
+Whether you want to save money and time by preparing meals in advance, give out canned treats as gifts, or even just do it out of pure entertainment, a pressure canner will let you can almost any food you can imagine!

 Why can at home?